yumauri/effector-storage/README.md

 ### Returns

-- (Store): Same given store.
-You cannot unsubscribe store using that firm.
+- (Store): Same given store. _You cannot unsubscribe store from storage when using fp forms of `persist`._

 ## Sink

-If you don't specify `fail` parameter in `persist` function — all errors are forwarded to the special single event `sink`.
+If you don't specify `fail` parameter in `persist` function — all unhandled errors are forwarded to the special single event `sink`.
 You can import it and get error from it.

 ```javascript
 import { persist, sink } from 'effector-storage/local'